bramtechs/smalldeflate-cli/README.md

 # smalldeflate cli

-Command line interface to `sdefl` and `sinfl`, the compression libraries used in [Raylib](https://github.com/raysan5/raylib).
+Command line interaction with `sdefl` and `sinfl`, the compression libraries used in [Raylib](https://github.com/raysan5/raylib).

-Can be called from other programming languages as a process to make asset package formats and such...
+Can be called from other programming languages as processes to make asset package formats and such...

 ## Usage